How to Install Glue Down Vinyl Tile Flooring

-So you’ve finally picked out a style of vinyl flooring that best fits your room.
+So you’ve finally picked out a style of vinyl tile flooring that best fits your room.
 Now comes the tricky part.
-Whether you’ve installed your own flooring dozens of times or you’re a straight up rookie, laying a new floor can sometimes prove to be trickier than expected.
-Luckily, one of the advantages of going with glue down vinyl tile flooring is that it’s an accessible flooring style for DIY repair homeowners.
+Whether you’ve installed your own flooring dozens of times or you’re a straight-up rookie, laying a new floor can sometimes prove to be trickier than expected.
+Luckily, one of the advantages of going with glue-down vinyl tile flooring is that it’s an accessible flooring style for DIY repair homeowners.
 If you’re about to finally have the surface of your dreams, here’s what you need to know when it comes to installing glue down vinyl tile flooring yourself:

 Before you even think about laying the tile down, you’ll need to make sure you’re entirely prepared for this project.
+Preparing well and following the right installaion procedure minimizes waste, lowering the cost to install vinyl flooring.
 For starters, that means accurately measuring the length and width of your floor to find it’s total area.
 After you’ve calculated the area, you’ll now need to figure out how many boxes of tile you’ll need.
 To do this, simply take the square footage that accounts for the entire surface and divide it by how many square feet your box of vinyl tile has in it.
-For instance, if you’re floor’s square area is 100 feet, and each box of tile equates to 10 square feet, you’ll need 10 cartons of tile.
+For instance, if your floor’s square area is 100 feet, and each box of tile equates to 10 square feet, you’ll need 10 cartons of tile.
 Of course, it’s always a good idea to have a little extra on hand to be better safe than sorry.
 Often, purchasing 10-15% extra for waste is recommended.

 Divide your floor